Waiting and hoping, highs and lows

 Summer brings hope

 As I write this blog in mid June, it brings us up to date with our story.
-It’s been a time of twists and turns, highs and lows, but always the hope that tomorrow things will progress and our little dream becomes closer.
+It’s been a time of twists and turns, highs and lows, but always with the hope that tomorrow things will progress and our little dream becomes closer.
 But of course, there’s never an end.
 The enjoyment comes from the journey - it might sound a cliche - and sometimes even grating at times of disillusionment, but it’s true.
 A film I love ‘The Best Marigold Hotel’ has a great quote in it that feels especially relevant for us “Everything will be alright in the end, so if it’s not alright, it is not the end.”

 Next